vincentochoa3/kerbz-authentication/README.md

       EXPO_PUBLIC_BASE_URL=https://dummyjson.com/auth
    ```

-   - Note: Since the `/me` for Kerbz api was returning not found 404, I opted to use free mock API @ dummyjson.com
+   - Note: Since the `/me` for Kerbz api was returning not found 404 error, I opted to use a free mock authentication API.
+For more info about mock API check out the docs at [https://dummyjson.com/docs/auth](https://dummyjson.com/docs/auth)

 2. Must have physical device, iOS simulator, or Android emulator to test